mengyue-yuan/mengyue-yuan.github.io/_pages/about.md

   - /about.html
 ---

+I am currently an MPhil student at the Department of Geography Information Engineering, Wuhan University supervised by [Prof.Peng Yue](http://geos.whu.edu.cn/peng.html).
-I am an MPhil student in Geography Information Science at Wuhan University supervised by [Prof.Peng Yue](http://geos.whu.edu.cn/peng.html).
+I am currently an MPhil student in the Department of Geography Information Engineering at Wuhan University, with my research being supervised by [Prof.Peng Yue](http://geos.whu.edu.cn/peng.html).
 My current work is concentrated on extraction, analysis and visualization of mobility patterns from large collections of trajectories.

 My research interest includes but is not limited to